 Marketing to the Connected Generation

-We know how to market to the Unconnected Generation already.
-All the traditional marketing techniques used by businesses for 100 of years work on the Unconnected Generation.
+Mad Men taught us how to market to the Unconnected Generation.
+All the traditional marketing techniques used by businesses for the last hundred years work on the Unconnected Generation.

 - Cold calls